PoCInnovation/Whitecomet-Research/README.md

 #### How AV can bypass Polymorphism

 Some Anti-Virus uses AI during their analysis which allows them to spot hints and to guess the purpose of the malware and mark it as dangerous.
+Dynamic analysis can counter those types of AV bypass.

 ## What's Next

 We're looking for more FUD technics or how to bypass Anti-Virus that is using AI.
-We are also interested in making our own Anti-Virus to counter those threats.
+We are also interested in making our own Anti-Virus to counter those threats (We have a tiny polymorphic checker in `./WC-AV`).